diambra/docs/content/utils/_index.en.md

 {{% /notice %}}

 {{% notice warning %}}
 This functionality currently does not support all possible wrappers configurations but only a part of them.
-In particular, it assumes the normalization wrapper is active.
+In particular, it assumes the observation normalization wrapper is active.
 {{% /notice %}}

 ```python